cisagov/prescup-challenges/pc4/team/round3b-xeno-cult/solution/README.md

 6. Save a backup.
 `cp pcap.txt pcap.txt.bak`

-7. Add new line before each probe to interpret the data similiar to probelocations.txt.
+7. Add new line before each probe to interpret the data similar to `probelocations.txt`.
 `sed -i 's/probe/\nprobe/g' pcap.txt`

 8. Sort pcap.txt.
 `sort pcap.txt > sorted-pcap.txt`

-9. Remove the epoch time and sort probelocations.txt and save as sorted-probes.txt.
+9. Remove the epoch time and sort `probelocations.txt` and save as sorted-probes.txt.
 `cut -d ":" -f2 probelocations.txt | sort > sorted-probes.txt`

 10. Identify the number of times each probe was seen in the pcap and how many times it should have been seen based on the sorted-probes.txt.
-`for i in {1..20000}; do echo -n "probe_"$i":" >> probes-results.txt && grep "probe_"$i" " sorted-probes.txt | wc -l >> probes-results.txt; done` and while the previous commmand is running, open another terminal and run the command
+`for i in {1..20000}; do echo -n "probe_"$i":" >> probes-results.txt && grep "probe_"$i" " sorted-probes.txt | wc -l >> probes-results.txt; done` and while the previous command is running, open another terminal and run the command
 `for i in {1..20000}; do echo -n "probe_"$i":" >> pcap-results.txt && grep "probe_"$i" " sorted-pcap.txt | wc -l >> pcap-results.txt; done`

 11. Find the difference between the files to see what pcap requests were jammed.